awsdocs/aws-security-hub-user-guide/doc_source/designate-orgs-admin-account.md

 The AWS Security Hub administrator account manages Security Hub membership for an organization\.

 The organization management account designates the Security Hub administrator account for the organization\.
-The organization management account can designate any account in the organization, including itself\.
+The organization management account can designate any account in the organization\.
+However, Security Hub recommends that the organization management account does not designate itself as the Security Hub administrator account\.
+The users who have access to the organization management account to manage billing are likely to be different from the users who need access to Security Hub for security management\.

 If you have a master account in place from the manual invitation process, then Security Hub recommends that you designate that account as the Security Hub administrator account for your organization\.
 Member accounts can only be associated with a single master account\.
 The Security Hub administrator account cannot enable member accounts that belong to another master account\.